 Although the musical instrument retail industry has evolved in recent years, these changes point toward different opportunities for growth.
 By keeping in line with changing consumer preferences and taking advantage of new arts-focused legislation and voluntary guidelines, musical instrument retailers stand to gain in the coming years.

 Winmark’s Music Go Round® brand offers the perfect opportunity to become part of the exciting and growing musical instrument resale segment.
-If you’re interested in becoming part of the Winmark family, visit our website or give us a call at (866) 595-0053.
+If you’re interested in becoming part of the Winmark network of brands, visit our website or give us a call at (866) 595-0053.